Vincent 'Mad Dog' Coll

 (Hiúdaí Beag’s Tavern, Gweedore, the reputed birthplace of Vincent Coll.)

-Coll was born in Gweedore, an Irish-speaking region of County Donegal, Ireland; related to the notorious Curran family, his family emigrated to the U.S. in the following year as steerage passengers on board the S/S Columbia, sailing from port of Londonderry to the port of New York, April 3 to 12, 1909.
+Coll was born on July 20, 1908 in Gweedore, an Irish-speaking region of County Donegal, Ireland; related to the notorious Curran family, his family emigrated to the U.S. in the following year as steerage passengers on board the S/S Columbia, sailing from port of Londonderry to the port of New York, April 3 to 12, 1909.
 Coll was a distant relative of the former Northern Ireland Assemblywoman Bríd Rodgers.

 MOB ASSASSIN AND KIDNAPPER-